Singularities of local models: Schubert varieties

 where the sum runs over all $s\in\{s_1,\ldots,s_d\}$ with $s\not\in W_\calG$. \end{lemma} \begin{proof} Recall the notation $f\colon D_{\dot w}\to \widetilde S_w$ for the Demazure resolution from \eqref{equation.reduced.decomposition.Demazure} and the computation of $\Pic(D_{\dot w})$ from \Cref{picard.group.demazure.lemma}.
 As explained in \Cref{picard.group.schubert.lemma}, the pullback map $\Pic(\widetilde S_w)\to \bigoplus_{s} \bbZ$ is injective.
 For surjectivity, let $(\lambda_s)\in \oplus_s\bbZ$ and denote by $\calD=\calD(\lambda_s)$ the corresponding line bundle on $D_{\dot w}$.

 We show that $\calL:=f_*\calD$ is a line bundle, and that the canonical map $f^*\calL\to \calD$ is an isomorphism.
-As in the proof of \Cref{picard.group.schubert.lemma} we factor $f$ into successive partial Demazure resolutions each having one-dimensional fibers.
-By induction we replace $f$ by one of those maps.
-By the proof of \Cref{picard.group.schubert.lemma}, we already know that the restriction of $\calD$ to the one-dimensional fibers of $f$ has trivial degrees after passing to perfections.
+As in the proof of \Cref{lemma.reduction.main.theorem} we factor $f$ into successive partial Demazure resolutions, each having fibers of dimension at most $1$.
+By induction we replace $f$ by one of those maps $g\colon S_s \tilde{\times}\widetilde{S}_v \to \widetilde{S}_w$.
+By the proof of \Cref{picard.group.schubert.lemma}, we already know that the restriction of $\calD$ to the fibers of $g$ is trivial after passing to perfections.
+By the proof of \Cref{lemma.reduction.main.theorem}, we know that the fibers of $g$ are either $\mathrm{Spec}(\kappa(x))$ or $\mathbb{P}^1_{\kappa(x)}$, so their Picard groups are torsion-free and $\calD$ has trivial restriction to all fibers of $g$.
 By \Cref{theorem_frobenius_split_allp}, our varieties have rational singularities\footnote{Strictly speaking, \Cref{theorem_frobenius_split_allp} only refers to the $\widetilde{S}_w$ and not their partial Demazure resolutions, but the proof given in the previous section proceeds by descent from $D_{\dot{w}}$, so those also have rational singularities.}, so \cite[Theorem 12.1 (i)]{Lip69} applies to show that $\calD$ is Zariski locally trivial on the base.
-Using rational singularities again shows $f_*\calD$ is a line bundle, and that $f^*\calL\to \calD$ is an isomorphism. \end{proof}
+Using rational singularities again shows $g_*\calD$ is a line bundle, and that $g^*\calL\to \calD$ is an isomorphism. \end{proof}

 \begin{corollary} There is an isomorphism

 where $\widetilde{\Fl}_\calG^0$ denotes the neutral component and the sum runs over all simple reflections $s\in W_{\on{af}}\backslash W_\calG$. \end{corollary} \begin{proof} This is immediate from \Cref{picard.group.schubert.lemma.normal}, as $\on{Pic}(\widetilde{S}_w)$ is again independent of $w$ for sufficiently large lengths by \eqref{Picard.group.computation.normal}. \end{proof}